Our Story

 The process proved incredibly joyful and rich with potential.
 Something very special was happening here which was worth nurturing.
 Instead of returning to full time research and travel as planned, Luke and Nilda agreed to the group’s request to continue the project and see where the process of co-creation would lead.

-The time of Corona has been challenging.
-As a private extracurricular group we have been subject to the rules for private gatherings which change unpredictably.
+The time of Corona was challenging.
+As a private extracurricular group we were subject to the rules for private gatherings which changed unpredictably.
 What a community needs more than anything is to be together.
-Since March 2020 this has often been impossible.
+For a long period this was often impossible.
 This could easily have been the end of Banana Mountain.

-It is testament to the strength of our project that after over a year of severe restrictions and long periods of time apart our community is more unified than ever.
-While Covid-19 has often kept us separate, it has also brought us closer together and clarified our future plans.
-In a time of crisis and uncertainty, the absolute necessity of projects like ours is clearer than ever.
+It was testament to the strength of our project that after over a year of severe restrictions and long periods of time apart our community emerged more unified than ever.
+Covid-19 often kept us separate, but it also brought us closer together and clarified our future plans.
+In a time of crisis and uncertainty, the necessity of projects like ours was clearer than ever, a clarity that led to the decision to work towards opening a full time school.